 Besides the scenic countryside, Österlen is also the center of art.
 Every year, the town hosts “Open Studio Week” event or locals call it Konstrundan.
 During this week, local artists allow visitors to enter their galleries and shops.
 So, if you’re interested in arts and calming countryside and still don’t know where to go in Sweden then consider Österlen for your next visit!

 The home of Lund University, one of the oldest and top-notched universities in Europe, Lund is one of the places in Sweden you must not miss.
 In the university complex, there is The Lund University Historical Museum that houses impressive historical artifacts, dated as early as from the Stone Age.

 In the Old Town, you will find Lund Cathedral standing majestically with its Romanesque architectural style.
 Kulturen Open Air Museum is located not far from the cathedral.

 A municipality in Sweden, Marstrand offers you a seaside beauty that is hard to resist during your Sweden travel.
 Located on the mesmerizing western coast of Sweden, Marstrand holds the prestigious Marstrand Regatta every year.

 Having great coastal area, Marstrand is a paradise during the summer.
 There are so many things to do here within that season.
 You can go sailing, kayaking, fishing, joining a seal-watching excursion, and much more.

 In the town area, you will be impressed by Carlstens Fastning, which is a fortress built in the middle of the 17th century.

-Marstrand is without a doubt an island to go when you travel to Sweden.
+Marstrand is without a doubt an island to go and one of the places to see in Sweden.